solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Some web servers are relatively easier to set up than others.
-The complexity depends on what the target operating system is and what features the application and database are using, for example SSL/TLS.
+The complexity depends on what the target operating system is and what features the application and database are using, for example, SSL/TLS.

 In addition to the web server, it is also necessary to install and configure the physical MySQL database server.
 This includes creating the